Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Related work

 \subsection{System Usability Scale}

-\citeauthor{brooke_sus_1996}'s \citeyearpar{brooke_sus_1996} System Usability Scale (SUS) questionnaire provides a standardized method of quantifying the usability of software and other systems.
+Brooke's~\cite{brooke_sus_1996} 1996 System Usability Scale (SUS) questionnaire provides a standardized method of quantifying the usability of software and other systems.
 The questionnaire comprises ten statements alternating between positive and negative sentiment.
 Table~\ref{tab:sus-questions} lists all the SUS items.
-The alternating sentiment of the questions ensures that participants carefully consider each questionnaire item~\citep{davies_gis_1994}.
+The alternating sentiment of the questions ensures that participants carefully consider each questionnaire item~\cite{davies_gis_1994}.
 Respondents indicate their agreement or disagreement with each statement on a $5$-point Likert scale.
-Since its development, the SUS has become widely adopted and has been evaluated as one of the best performing surveys at measuring system usability~\citep{lewis_system_2018}. \citet{unrau_usability_2019} also pointed out that the SUS has been adopted by many studies that evaluate GIS software specifically.
+Since its development, the SUS has become widely adopted and has been evaluated as one of the best performing surveys at measuring system usability~\cite{lewis_system_2018}.

+Unrau and Kray~\cite{unrau_usability_2019} also pointed out that the SUS has been adopted by many studies that evaluate GIS software specifically.
 Therefore, we adopted the SUS as the main measure of cartogram generation tool usability in our experiment.